About Tara Mandala

 - Assist in keeping staff and retreat cabins in good working order and ensure that they are well stocked in the winter months, including wood stove maintenance, and safety and supplies are secured, e.g. wood, tarps, chopping blocks and equipment, snow shovels, rodent control, etc.

-- Perform weekly facilities walk through using the “facilities walk through” checklist with Facilities and Land Manager, including checking systems in each building, including heat, electricity, and water (e.g. Temple, Prajna, and Community Building).
+- Perform weekly facilities walk through using the “facilities walk through” checklist with Operations Director, including checking systems in each building, including heat, electricity, and water (e.g. Temple, Prajna, and Community Building).

 - Maintain files (both electronic and paper) as needed.

 - Track all maintenance activities in Task Management software used by Facilities and Land Team.

 - Participate in Emergency Procedures planning and execution, have a key lead role in the emergency responses team (Level 2) and carry emergency radio and monitor at night.

 - Assist in setting up emergency equipment each spring, including fire hoses, fire trailer and pump.

 - Participate in yearly fire drills, including how to use the fire trailer, hydrants and water hoses at resident cabins/yurts.

 - Help lead community Spring and Fall clean up events, and garden clean up and plantings at three buildings.